JAlcocerT/JAlcocerT/content/blog/selfhost-0325.md

 ### Immich

-My previous go to solution with: Syncthing + PiGallery, which works perfectly and avoid having a database to backup!
+My previous go to solution with: `Syncthing + PiGallery`, which works perfectly.

+Plus you avoid having a database to backup!

-But among all the Photo Tools I reviewed/tried recently, Immich is the one I tried with the **best mobile app experience**.
+But among all the [Photo Tools](https://jalcocert.github.io/JAlcocerT/photo-management-tools/) I reviewed/tried recently, Immich is the one I tried with the **best mobile app experience**.

 {{< cards >}}
   {{< card link="https://github.com/JAlcocerT/Docker/blob/main/Media/Photo/Immich_Docker-Compose.yml" title="Immich Config File 🐳 ↗"  >}}